Guidelines for Appointment, Reappointment, Promotion and Tenure, and Post Tenure Evaluation

 Faculty hired as a Visiting Assistant Professor as part of a national search, and who have terminal degrees in their field, can directly transition (i.e., without another job search) into a tenure track position through the following procedures.

-This transition process is initiated when the associated academic department/chair submits a letter to the Provost and FPC that: a) requests this shift; b) demonstrates a departmental need for this more permanent position; and c) describes how the transitioning faculty member meets the specific departmental and collegiate needs and d) specifies the semester of academic year for transition.
+This transition process is initiated when the associated academic department/chair submits a letter to the Vice President for Academic Affairs and Provost and FPC that: a) requests this shift; b) demonstrates a departmental need for this more permanent position; and c) describes how the transitioning faculty member meets the specific departmental and collegiate needs and d) specifies the semester of academic year for transition.
 This letter should be submitted no later than January 15.
-The transition candidate will be notified by the Office of the Provost in writing of the transition request.
+The transition candidate will be notified by the Office of the Vice President for Academic Affairs and Provost in writing of the transition request.

 Pending administrative approval of this transition request, the Visiting Assistant Professor then has “transitional” status and is guaranteed a second-year contract.
 The candidate will undergo a performance review to determine whether the shift to a tenure track position is warranted.
 This review should commence immediately after transitional status is granted to allow the candidate, department, and college time to consider all options.